In the UK, 3.6 million businesses fall into the category of ‘enterprises with no employees’.

 This is a great position to be in, but also a daunting one.
 Most sole traders have no experience of recruitment, managing people and dealing with employee tax and payroll.
 Here we look at how to deal with the situation and make taking on your first employee as simple as possible.

-The first step is to seek advice about recruitment and taking care of staff.
+The first step is to seek advice about recruitment and taking care of employees.
 Many of the people on this site employ their own staff, so they can point you in the right direction.

 Freelancer or employee